dynamicwebpaige/nanowrimo-2021/README.md

-# nanowrimo-2021
+# National Notebook-Writing Month (NaNoWriMo) 2021
-National Notebook-Writing Month (NaNoWriMo) 2021.
-One notebook per day, every day, all this month.
+One Jupyter notebook per day, every day, all this month -- showcasing features of VS Code and github.dev.